ml-and-ds-papers-on-the-go/andre-ye.github.io/history/winter/lectures/class-conflict-in-the-gilded-age.md

 <br>

 ### Conditions of Labor
+- For working people, the state had a more *antagonistic* approach; government was providing protections for corporate growth and expansion (contracts), but no similar protections for working people.
+ - **Little protections for working or living conditions**.
+ - Led to extreme poverty with few protections.
+ - Ruinous competition; firms that would compete with each other and collapse the entire industry.
+Parallels with competition in *labor markets*.
+  - The shared legal principle is that the government should not interfere with the process.
 - The state was taking action to spur and advance industrial properties, not taking action to mitigate wealth inequality or thinking about redistributive efforts, **workers had no similar protections.**
 - No protection in terms of working conditions.
  - 35,000 people were being killed in industrial accidents in workplaces every year; growth of factories geared towards profit maximization are not considering the human conditions of poeple doing the work.